qemus/qemu-host/readme.md

 </div></h1>

-Tool for communicating with a QEMU Guest Agent helper daemon.
+Tool for communicating with a QEMU Guest Agent daemon.

 It is used to exchange information between the host and guest, and to execute commands in the guest.